Program Lead:

 Banana Beat is one of the most emblematic and long-standing initiatives of the Neighbourhood House, running since 2005.

-Each week, volunteers prepare and distribute bananas directly into the community using a bright yellow cart.
+The program’s dedicated outreach takes place on Wednesday mornings following Cheque Day in Vancouver, when volunteers prepare and distribute bananas directly into the community using a bright yellow cart.
 The team moves through Oppenheimer Park and surrounding streets, offering fresh fruit to neighbours along the way.

 Bananas are chosen for their accessibility, nutritional value, and ease of sharing.
 The act is simple—offering two bananas at a time—but the impact is meaningful.
 It creates a moment of connection, care, and recognition.